Close

 Advantages of Direct Taxes

-Direct taxes play a pivotal role in the financial landscape of a nation, providing governments with a direct means of generating revenue.
+Direct taxes in India play a pivotal role in the financial geography of a nation, providing governments with a direct means of generating revenue.
 Some of its advantages include:

 Progressive Nature